thanhbinhne/ehouse-learning-business-analysis/README.md

 Through stakeholder interviews, surveys, and on-site observations, the project identified several major operational issues:

 * Student information and learning activities were distributed across multiple platforms.
-* Important class notifications could easily be missed when communicated through messaging applications.
+* Important notifications could easily be missed when communicated through messaging applications.
-* Academic requests such as leave requests, make-up classes, and private tutoring were handled manually.
+* Academic requests such as leave requests, make-up classes, private tutoring, and exam rescheduling were handled manually.
-* Students lacked a centralized platform to track attendance, assignments, learning progress, and request status.
+* Students lacked a centralized platform to track attendance, assignments, learning progress, and academic request status.
-* Repetitive administrative tasks increased the workload for teaching assistants and academic staff.
+* Repetitive administrative activities increased the workload of teaching assistants and academic staff.
-* Existing processes depended heavily on manual data checking and spreadsheet-based management.
+* Existing processes depended heavily on manual checking and spreadsheet-based management.

 ---